 With these latrines, waste goes through a curved pipe.
 After using the latrine, water is poured down the pipe.
 The water forces waste into the latrine pit.
-Some water remains in the pipe, making a seal which prevents odors from getting into the latrine structure.
+Some water remains in the pipe, making a seal preventing odors from entering the latrine structure.

 Aside from keeping out odors and flies, this type of latrine has other benefits.
-The pipe can be positioned so waste goes to a pit directly underneath.
-Or the pit can be positioned away from the structure.
+The pipe can be positioned, so waste goes to a pit directly underneath.
+Or the pit can be placed away from the structure.
 This makes it possible to put a latrine inside a house but still have the waste pit outdoors.
-When one pit is full, the pipe can even be moved so waste is redirected into another pit.
+The pipe can be moved when one pit is full, so waste is redirected into another pit.

 The first downside is that you will need water for flushing.
 About 1-3 liters of water is required to force waste down the pipe and to create a seal.

 The other downside is that you should not use toilet paper (or corn husks, magazine pages, etc.) with this type of latrine.
-Paper will just get stuck in the pipe.
+The paper will get stuck in the pipe.
 Thus, it is only popular in places where anal cleansing is done with water (more about this in the Alternatives to Toilet Paper section).

 Planning Ahead for Emergencies